 Barley is a rich source of key nutrients, including vitamin C, vitamin A, calcium, phosphorus, magnesium, iron, folate, manganese, selenium, niacin, and potassium, among others.

-The simple answer is yes.
-Research indicates that dehulled and hull-less whole grain barley is good for fatty liver in that it reduces cholesterol levels in the body and keeps the liver healthy overall.
+As a result, according to various studies, we can say that dehulled and hull-less whole grain barley is good for fatty liver in that it reduces cholesterol levels in the body and keeps the liver healthy overall.

 Can You Eat Barley with Fatty Liver?

-It’s not just the regular nutrients in barley that have health benefits, but also the main phytochemicals (bioactive compounds with health-promoting effects) in barley- phenolic acids, flavonoids, lignans, tocols, phytosterols, and folate.
+It’s not just the regular nutrients in barley that have health benefits, but also the main phytochemicals (bioactive compounds with health-promoting effects) in barley – phenolic acids, flavonoids, lignans, tocols, phytosterols, and folate.

 Unlike the not so good instant noodles which are filled with chemicals, preservatives and offer refined, quickly absorbed carbs, barley is a better choice.